Lucene Linguistics

 The text analysis components are loaded via Java Service provider interface (SPI).

-In case you need to create a custom components the steps are:
+In case you need to create a custom component the steps are:

 Language Detection